-Spring is coming and as I write this it, it’s 17 degrees outside and it feels like spring is here.
-When the weather changes, the flowers start to bloom and photographers become inspired to make images of the beautiful colours and shapes that announce an end to winter.
+When the weather changes, the flowers start to bloom and this is the time where photographers become inspired to make images of the beautiful colours and shapes that announce an end to winter.

-Sadly, many photos of flowers are lacking something.
+Unfortunately, many photos of flowers are lacking something.
 Flowers are challenging to shoot well, because they are naturally beautiful and to make the image special, we need to do more.
 Managing the light, and the angle are methods to make better flower images, amongst other practices.
-Let’s practice today so we are ready for the real thing.
+Let’s practice today so we are ready for when the real flowers start to bloom!

 Repetition is the Mother of Skill